stacks-network/docs/src/pages/core/naming/search.md

 ---
-description: 'Blockstack naming service (BNS)'
+description: Blockstack naming service (BNS)
 ---

 # How to build a Profile Search Index